nasa/LH2Sim/README.md

 ## Contributions

 Contributions are welcome.
 Please submit pull requests to the `develop` branch.
-By contributing to this project, you are promising that the work contributed is your own and you the rights to contribute it.
+By contributing to this project, you are promising that the work contributed is your own and you have the rights to contribute it.

 ## Notices